 - defense of a business improvement district in a Public Records Act case involving a challenge to the district’s document retention policy;

-- successful defense of a southern California charter city’s interpretation of a parcel tax against a Proposition 218 challenge claiming the city’s application of the tax amount to a “change of methodology” and therefore a tax increase requiring voter approval.
+- successful defense of a southern California charter city’s interpretation of a parcel tax against a Proposition 218 challenge claiming the city’s application of the tax amount to be a “change of methodology” and therefore a tax increase requiring voter approval.

 Ryan is also general counsel for the Burbank Hospitality Association.